Keurydl/Keurydl/README.md

 -  🧑‍💻 :I am a software developer with knowledge of different technologies.
-Some of that knowledge is: C# .NET, Java, Python, HTML, CSS and databases.
+Some of that knowledge is: C#, Java, Python, HTML, CSS,Javascript and databases.
 My goal is to continue learning and constantly improving my skills in application development and problem solving.

 ## 📱Connect with me on: